mjacquot1/personal_website/README.md

 ## To Do

 1. - [] Rename CSS Classes
-2. - []Strip unused CSS and Javascript
+2. - [] Strip unused CSS and Javascript
 3. - [x] Turn resume dynamic
 4. - [x] Turn skills dynamic
-5. - [] Make "resume" app
+5. - [x] Make "resume" app
 6. - [] Determine what static files to load
-7. Set cache for produciton (volume)
+7. Set cache for production
 8. Pytest files for email
 9. Pytest files for dynamic elements
 10. Use Https to secure site